drogatkin/rust_utilities/doc/rustbee/README.md

 - **newerthan**, compares timestamp of files specified with a pattern path/*ext with timestamp of files specified using path/*ext and returns an array of file patch which have later date
 - **as_url**, returns a download URL of an artifact specified by a parameter
+- **array**, converts a list of parameters in an array, which can be consumed as a function result

 An example of a script for building a Java project, can be found [there](https://github.com/drogatkin/JustDSD/blob/master/bee-java.rb).